-Table 4 Production events used to implement backfits required for strong B events
+Table 4 Production events used to implement backfits required for Strong B events.

-Production date (D_P) Production quantity Affecting component Component generation 2009.54 12 Office 2000 professional Original 2017.54 14 Office 2000 professional Replacement
+Production Date (DP) Production Quantity Affecting Component Component Generation 2009.54 12 Office 2000 Professional Original 2017.54 14 Office 2000 Professional Replacement

 Figure 3 shows the results of the MOCA analysis of the example described in this section without applying constraints and without uncertainty.
-Figure 4 shows the results of the MOCA analysis with the above generated constraints applied along with five other 'Strong A' constraints.
-The horizontal axis of the graph shows the mean date for each refresh plan (each point is plotted at the mean of all the refresh dates in the plan) and the vertical axis shows the corresponding total LCC.
+Figure 4 shows the results of the MOCA analysis with the above generated constraints applied along with 5 other "Strong A" constraints.
+The horizontal axis of the graph shows the mean date for each refresh plan (each point is plotted at the mean of all the refresh dates in the plan) and the vertical axis shows the corresponding total lifecycle cost.
 The data points each represent unique design refresh plans (unique combinations of design refreshes).
-The shape of the data point indicate show many design refreshes are in the refresh plan.
-The filled circle is a single refresh, the triangles have two refreshes in their plans, the square represents plans with three refresh dates (i.e., all obsolescence is managed with life time buys for this example) and acts as a comparison LCC between doing nothing (i.e., zero refresh) and doing something (i.e., one or more refreshes).
+The shape of the data point indicates how many design refreshes are in the refresh plan.
+The filled circle is a single refresh, the triangles have two refreshes in their plans, the square represents plans with three refreshes in them, etc. The rectangle (dash) is the zero refresh plan, which has zero refresh dates (i.e., all obsolescence is managed with life time buys for this example) and acts as a comparison lifecycle cost between doing nothing (i.e., zero refresh) and doing something (i.e., one or more refreshes).